KxSystems/docs/docs/basics/ipc.md

 ### Handshake

-After a client has opened a socket to the server, it sends a null-terminated ASCII string `"username:password\N"` where `\N` is a single byte (0…3) which represents the client’s capability with respect to compression, timestamp|timespan and UUID, e.g. `"myname:mypassword\3"`.
+After a client has opened a socket to the server, it sends a null-terminated ASCII string `"username:password\N"` where `\N` is a single byte which represents the client’s capability with respect to compression, timestamp|timespan and UUID, e.g. `"myname:mypassword\3"`.
-(Since 2012.05.29.)

-- If the server rejects the credentials, it closes the connection immediately.
-- If the server accepts the credentials, it sends a single-byte response which represents the common capability.

 kdb+ recognizes these capability bytes: